 “No, you are just right on time,” the Judge replied.
 “What are you doing with your life now?”
+An answer was expected.

 “Well, I just passed my licensure exams.
 I’m a licensed psychologist and certified counselor now.
 To thank you for all you did for me, I’d love to offer my services to juvenile defendants.”

 The Judge shook my hand firmly.
 “Say no more, child.
 You’re hired!” he announced.